dgvncsz0f/pydhcplib/README.rst

 Pydhcplib is a python library to read/write and encode/decode dhcp packet on network.

 N.B.
 This is a fork of this project http://pydhcplib.tuxfamily.org/pmwiki/.
-The only change [so far] is the implementation of a missing feature as described in the end of this document [1_].
+The changes are mostly a port to python3, addition of option 82(rfc3046) parsing, packaging work, some code readability cleanup, a few minor bug fixes, and the implementation of a missing feature as described in the end of this document [1_].

 Installation :
 ==============